vanh17/SnoopCH/README.md

 If only a [else then-body ...+] is present, then the then-bodys are evaluated.
 The results from all but the last then-body are ignored.
 The results of the last then-body, which is in tail position with respect to the cond form, are the results for the whole cond form.

 Otherwise, the first test-expr is evaluated.
-If it produces #f, then the result is the same as a cond form with the remaining cond-clauses, in tail position with respect to the original cond form.
+If it produces `#f`, then the result is the same as a cond form with the remaining cond-clauses, in tail position with respect to the original cond form.
 Otherwise, evaluation depends on the form of the cond-clause:

 `[test-expr then-body ...+]`
 The then-bodys are evaluated in order, and the results from all but the last then-body are ignored.
 The results of the last then-body, which is in tail position with respect to the cond form, provides the result for the whole cond form.